 The City of Joondalup has adopted a Code of Conduct which outlines the principles, values and behaviours expected of all Elected Members and employees.
-It is not intended to control or prohibit the actions of Elected Members or employees, but simply to document the standards of conduct expected of all who serve the community.
+It is not intended to control or prohibit the actions of Elected Members or employees, but simply to document the standards of conduct expected of all who serve the community-of the City of Perth.